dm03514/blog/operational-analytics/value-stream/debugging-devops-local-deploys/README.md

 ### Tracking Events

-This post illustrates how ValueStream can be used to monitor local depoloys using ValueStream's own production deployment process as an example.
-For background ValueStream is hosted in Google Cloud and uses Goolge App engine to host its production infrasturucture.
+As background, ValueStream is hosted in [Google Cloud](https://startup.google.com/) and uses Goolge App Engine to host its production infrasturucture.
 The deployment process is executed daily and requires the following steps:

 - Builds a [Docker Image](https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/#images-and-layers)
 - Pushes to [Google Container Registry](https://cloud.google.com/container-registry/)